Marcoslp/SDET-appium-cucumber/README.md

 ## Reports

-[Cluecumber](https://github.com/trivago/cluecumber) was used to generate reports
+[Cluecumber](https://github.com/trivago/cluecumber) was used for genereting reports

 ### Guide to generate reports
 1. Run the TestRunner class